• Home

 Quantitative data type is any information that can be quantified.
 Some of the common quantitative survey data collection strategies include surveys and reviews.

-Qualitative data is basically non-numerical data.
+Qualitative data is non-numerical data.
 You can collect this data type using strategies such as focus groups.

 What is the importance of survey analysis?